gl-eb/generate-stickers-AveryL7871/README.md

 ### v2.3 (2023-mm-dd)

+- Remove placeholder lines from the sample names that are printed to the command line.
+This is just a stop-gap solution until skipping stickers is implemented
 - Fix bug which caused empty lines in the sample names file to crash the script

 ### v2.2 (2021-04-15)